dbalan/pipet/README.md

   - pipet search : TBD
   - pipet edit id : edit a snippet by id
   - pipet show id : show a snippet
+  - pipet echo id : like show, but only prints the snippet data.
   - pipet list : list all snippets